CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 	%li#someID
 ```

-As you can see, the “.” and “#” symbols are used to denote classes and IDs respectively.
-This is great because you’re already familiar with this method in CSS.
-That familiarity means that once you really dive in, you’ll be able to pick up Haml in no time.
-Here’s how this code compiles.
+As you can see, the "." and "#" symbols are used to denote classes and IDs respectively.
+This is great because you're already familiar with this method in CSS.
+That familiarity means that once you really dive in, you'll be able to pick up Haml in no time.
+Here's how this code compiles.

 HTML: